WhichBrowser/Parser-PHP/README.md

 ### The device object

-The `device` object is a child of the main `WhichBrowser` object and contains a number of properties.
-If a property is not applicable in this situation it will be undefined.
+The `Device` object is used for the `device` property of the main `WhichBrowser` object and contains a number of properties.
+If a property is not applicable in this situation it will be null.

 **Properties:**